zglue/zglue_doc/zDK_Chicago_Devkit_Quickstart_Guide.md

 Description : This example uses the BLE with nimble stack and shows the ble uart profile.
-The BLE device name is 'Z_nimble_uart' Data sent on terminal will be shown in BLE and vice versa If you are running on Linux
+The BLE device name is 'Z_nimble_uart' Data sent on terminal will be shown in BLE and vice versa.
+If you are running on Linux
 ```shell
 $cd nuttx/configs/zglue_zeus2_chicago